 The Rainbow Lake trailhead is on Alta Lake Road and is a short 10 minute drive from the village near the Rainbow Park entrance.
 The lake provides the water supply for Whistler so there is no camping, swimming, or bathing allowed, and absolutely no pets.

 I loved this hike for the challenge but mostly for the scenery.
-Make sure to check out Meaghan’s blog for training tips for this hike over on Peak Training.
-As the season progresses, we will give you the inside scoop on each hike to make sure you’re ready for it.
-Stay tuned for our fourth hike, coming to you in a few weeks!
-And don’t forget to read about our first and second hikes, Cheakamus Lake Hike and Crater Rim Trail Hike respectively, if you missed them.
+Make sure to check out my friend Meaghan’s blog for training tips for this hike over on Peak Training.
+Don’t forget to read about our first and second hikes, Cheakamus Lake Hike and Crater Rim Trail Hike respectively, if you missed them.